char0n/json-parsers/packages/tree-sitter/README.md

 ### Source map support

 Full source map support consisting of `Location` object having `row` and `column` attributes.
-Location object is assigned on `startPosition` and `endPopition` attributes of every AST node.
+Location object is assigned on `startPosition` and `endPopition` attributes of every CST node.
 Along with that `startIndex` and `endIndex` are also available.

 ```js